spdrnl/kgworkflow/README.md

 Python, git and Jupyter are assumed to be known and installed.

+Contributions to this project are welcome.
+Do you have an interesting OWL or SPARQL task, create a pull request.

 ## If you do not want to use uv
 If you do not want to run uv and just, you can install the required Python as follows: